 6. Know the value of vision

 I would have placed an earlier emphasis to define the vision, mission and values of our company.
 It is important for the value of our employees to be aligned with my vision for our company.

 Thanks to Jason Maxwell, MassPay Payroll Services, payroll services company, in business for 8 years

 Having owned several companies, I would have eliminated my distractions sooner than I did, e.g. real estate investments (rentals), buying and selling a laundromat, renovating homes, etc. While all the ventures were profitable they took away from focusing on building a brand that ultimately would have had more value than the combined profits of each transaction not related to directly building that brand.

-Thanks to Joseph Carvelli, Retail Ingenuity, retail inventory and sales forecasting, in business for 12 years
+Thanks to Joseph Carvelli, Retail Ingenuity, retail inventory and sales forecasting, business owner for 12 years

 I am blessed that I had the tenacity and the strength to succeed despite overwhelming odds.
 If I could go back to the beginning, I would make sure I had significant savings set aside, or capital from another source.
 I cannot overstate the importance of being properly funded!

 Thanks to Regina McRae, Grandma’s Secrets, dessert delivery, in business for 18 years

 9. Put more emphasis on processes